johnson-hung/naive-raycasting/README.md

 ## Resources
 - The raycasting functionality was developed on the basis of [this tutorial](https://github.com/ssloy/tinyraycaster) with extra features and refined software design combined
-- For game state management, [this](http://lazyfoo.net/articles/article06/index.php) and [this](http://gamedevgeek.com/tutorials/managing-game-states-in-c/) have provided non-trivial examples that could be put to good use.
+- For game state management, [this](http://lazyfoo.net/articles/article06/index.php) and [this](http://gamedevgeek.com/tutorials/managing-game-states-in-c/) had provided non-trivial examples that could be put to good use.